Hello! Tnàmoufègnê!

 DORAMODOU will be a newsletter about the wet season and the dry season, in turns.
 In metaphor.
 In reality.

-DORAMODOU will be dedicated to cross-genre writing and expression.
+DORAMODOU will be dedicated to cross-genre writing and artistic expression.

 Wo nuwali.
 Thank you.